2018 MotoGP Grand Prix Preview

 Watch or Stream MotoGP Live

-All nineteen MotoGP racing weekends including the 2018 German MotoGP in Hohenstein-Ernstthal, Germany, will be broadcast on Fox Sports 503, to include every practice session, qualifier and the Grand Prix itself, televised live online in Australia, with High Definition to enhance your viewing.
+All nineteen MotoGP racing weekends including the 2018 Valencia Spain MotoGP at the Ricardo Toma Circuit will be broadcast on Fox Sports of Australia, to include every practice session, qualifier and the Grand Prix itself, televised live online in Australia, with High Definition to enhance your viewing.

-So if you’re a resident of Australia you may wish to check out the Foxtel Sports Combo pack, which currently has No-lock in contract if trialled by August 18.
-With the Sports Combo you can watch every MotoGP Championship live, and if for any reason you have to be out and about you can stream the Dutch MotoGP free using the Foxtel App within minutes of setting up.
+So if you’re a resident of Australia you may wish to check out the Foxtel from Telstra Sports combo.
+With the Sports combo you can watch every MotoGP Championship live, and if for any reason you have to be out and about you can stream the Valencia MotoGP free using the Foxtel Go app within minutes of setting up.

 2018 MotoGP Australian TV Fixtures